Refutation of the

 Finite is used to convey limited power, or non-almightiness,

-as well as spatial and, especially, temporal limitedness.
-Feeble will
+as well as spatial and, especially, temporal limitedness and is a convenient

 It should be immediately apparent, even without embarking on